catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/terraform.rst

-This tutorial assumes that you have some experience with `Terraform`_ and that you have an understanding of how Terraform scripts are written and how they function.
-We also assume that you have installed all of the prerequisites to run Terraform scripts.
+This tutorial assumes that you have some familiarity with `Terraform`_.
+The minimum knowledge this tutorial assumes is an understanding of how Terraform scripts are written and how they function.
+We also assume that you have installed all of the prerequisite tools to run Terraform scripts.

 .. _Terraform: https://www.terraform.io/

 Below is an example template that contains the basic information required for Terraform to create an object storage container on the cloud.
 You can view the full list of customization options for this resource on the `Terraform documentation`_

 .. _Terraform documentation: https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs/resources/objectstorage_container_v1